 Think of the difference you’ll make in not only your own life, but more importantly, in every life around you.

-You’ll look back on life, and be so very grateful for the great life you created in loving God and serving others.
+You’ll look back on life, and be so very grateful for the great life you created.

 ❤️If you were encouraged by this post, please feel free to share it to encourage others!